brefphp/aws-lambda-layers/README.md

 # PHP layers for AWS Lambda

+⚠️⚠️⚠️

 > **Warning**
 > **You are probably in the wrong place.**

-If you are new to PHP on Lambda or Bref, **check out https://bref.sh instead**.
+If you are new to PHP on Lambda or Bref, **check out [bref.sh](https://bref.sh) instead**.

+⚠️⚠️⚠️

 This project is a low-level internal piece of the Bref project.
 It contains the scripts to build the AWS Lambda layers and Docker images.

 ---

-## Contributing to Bref layers (contributor documentation)
+## Contributing

 Thank you for diving into this very complex part of Bref.

-### Testing changes

-If you are submitting a pull request to this repository, you will probably want to test your changes:
+If you are submitting a pull request to this repository, you probably want to test your changes:

-1. Build the Docker images and the Lambda layers (zip files) locally, to make sure that the build works correctly.
+1. Build the Docker images and the Lambda layers (zip files) locally (to make sure it works).
 2. Run the test scripts.
-3. Publish the Lambda layers to your AWS account to test them in a real Lambda.
+3. Publish the Lambda layers to your AWS account and test them in a real Lambda.

+### Requirements

+- `make`
+- Docker
+- AWS CLI (if publishing layers)
+- AWS credentials set up locally (if publishing layers)

+### Building

-You can build everything locally (requirements: `make` and Docker):
+You can build Docker images and Lambda layers locally:

 ```sh
 make layers